top of page

 ~Tests the ability to understand experiments and interpret graphs and tables

-~Mostly a test of a student's ability to think logically in a scientific context, but does contain a few questions about a student's outside knowledge (such as about the pH scale or which planet is the biggest)
+~Mostly a test of a student's ability to think logically in a scientific context but does contain a few questions about a student's outside knowledge (such as about the pH scale or which planet is the biggest)

 SAT

-~154 questions in 3 hours
+~98 questions in 2 hours 24 minutes

 MATH